leavesgrp/COPT-MATLAB/README.md

 **Note** First of all, apply for free personal license [HERE](https://www.shanshu.ai/copt).
 Please make sure COPT is installed properly and you should be able to run examples in COPT package.

+**Note** To install release package of COPT-MATLAB, MATLAB of version 2018b or later is required.
+If the version is below this requirement, you need to compile the source package manually.

 ## Installation